 and can be formally defined, in terms of its inverse, as \(\Psi^{-1}_X(U)(t) = \E[U X(t)]\) for \(U \in \mathcal L(X)\).
 Despite the close connection between the process \(X\) and the space \(\Hcal(K)\), special care must be taken when dealing with concrete realizations, since in general the trajectories of \(X\) do not belong to the corresponding RKHS with probability one \citep[][Corollary~7.1]{lukic2001stochastic}.
 As a consequence, the expression \(\dotprod{x}{f}_K\) is ill-defined and lacks meaning when \(x\) is a realization of \(X\).
-However, following Parzen's approach in his seminal work \citep[][Theorem~4E]{parzen1961approach}, we can leverage Loève's isometry and identify \(\dotprod{x}{f}_K \) with the image \( \Psi_x(f) := \Psi_X(f)(\omega)\), for \(x=X(\omega)\) and \(f\in \Hcal(K)\).
+However, following Parzen's approach in his seminal work \citep[][Theorem~4E]{parzen1961approach}, we can leverage Loève's isometry and identify \(\dotprod{X}{f}_K\) with the random variable in \(\mathcal L(X)\) associated with \(f\in \Hcal(K)\), so that \(\dotprod{x}{f}_K \) with \(x=X(\omega)\) is defined as the image \(\Psi_x(f) := \Psi_X(f)(\omega)\).
 This notation, viewed as a formal extension of the inner product, often proves to be useful and convenient.